 Ramsey’s life before the shooting was chaotic.
 When Ramsey was seven years old, his father went to a newspaper office with at least two guns because the paper refused to publish a letter he wrote.
 The father chained the doors of the offices shut, set off smoke grenades, fired his weapons, and held the publisher hostage.
 He ended up in jail for ten years.
 Ramsey’s mother became an alcoholic while his father was in prison.
 She moved in and out with alcoholic, abusive men resulting in Ramsey and his siblings moving into foster care.
-He was placed in a series of ten foster homes in a two year period and in one of the foster homes was physically and sexually abused.
-Ramsey had no indication of psychosis or psychopathy, but an unfortunate, traumatic family history with friends who encouraged him to kill.
+He went to a series of ten foster homes in a two year period, and one of the foster homes was physically and sexually abused.
+Ramsey did not indicate psychosis or psychopathy, but an unfortunate, traumatic family history with friends who encouraged him to kill.

 Psychotic shooters are the stereotype of mass shooters we often see and hear in the media.
 They have schizophrenia or schizotypal personality, with a combination of psychotic symptoms (hallucinations, delusions, disorganized thoughts/behavior), eccentric behavior and beliefs, and severely impaired social/emotional functioning.
 A well-known psychotic shooter is Seung-Hui Cho.
 Cho, a senior at Virginia Tech, shot and killed 32 people and wounded 17 others before killing himself on April 16, 2007.

 During his years in college, Cho had symptoms of schizophrenia that included poverty of speech and affective flattening.
 When he did speak, he spoke about having a supermodel girlfriend from outer space, and claiming that he knew Russian leader Vladimir Putin.